 Company record retention

-- The records of votes and resolutions by shareholders.
+- Records of votes and shareholder resolutions

 - Records of promises made by your company to repay loans.